alexalmacin/myIntroToPython/README.md

 	print(x is y)   # Checks if x and y refer to the same object print(x is not z) # Checks if x and z do not refer to the same object

+ # CONTROL FLOW

+Control flow in Python refers to the order in which statements are executed in a program.
+It allows you to make decisions, execute code conditionally, and repeat code based on certain conditions.

+Conditional Statements (if, elif, else): Conditional statements allow you to execute different blocks of code based on specified conditions.
+	x = 10

+	if x > 0:
+    	print("x is positive")
+	elif x == 0:
+    	print("x is zero")
+	else:
+    	print("x is negative")

+In this example, the if, elif, and else statements check the value of x and execute different print statements accordingly.

+Loops (for, while): Loops allow you to execute a block of code repeatedly.
+	For Loops: Used to iterate over a sequence (like lists, tuples, or strings) or to execute a block of code a specific number of times. fruits = ["apple", "banana", "cherry"]

+		for fruit in fruits:
+    		print(fruit)
+	While Loops: Continuously executes a block of code as long as a specified condition is true. x = 0

+		while x < 5:
+    		print(x)
+    		x += 1
+Break and Continue Statements: These statements are used within loops to alter the flow of control.
+	Break: Terminates the loop prematurely when a certain condition is met. fruits = ["apple", "banana", "cherry"]